CodeZooZoo/PersonyfAI/README.md

-# PersonafAI
+# PersonyfAI

-**PersonafAI** is a next-generation, privacy-first AI personal assistant designed to run locally on your PC.
+**PersonyfAI** is a next-generation, privacy-first AI personal assistant designed to run locally on your PC.
 Unlike traditional AI assistants, PersonafAI prioritizes **efficiency, privacy, and personalization**, allowing users to interact with it via **calls, texts, and voice commands** just like they would with a human assistant.

 ## Features
 - **Dynamic Context-Aware Speech-to-Text**: Real-time transcription that adapts to conversation topics.